 - No. Under the settlement, buyers still have the same options when it comes to compensating their real estate representatives.
-That is, the listing brokers can compensate the buyer broker, the seller can compensate the buyer broker, or the buyer can compensate their broker directly. - Based on our interpretation of current guidance, buyers should still be able to get financing from Fannie Mae, Freddie Mac, and the FHA under these scenarios. - NAR is working to verify that this interpretation will hold.
-However, none of these agencies will allow the buyer to finance a commission into the mortgage at this time.

-5. What about VA loans and the prohibition on buyers paying commissions directly?
+That is, the listing brokers can compensate the buyer broker, the seller can compensate the buyer broker, or the buyer can compensate their broker directly. - Based on our interpretation of current guidance, buyers should still be able to get financing from Fannie Mae, Freddie Mac, and the FHA under these scenarios. - NAR wrote to Fannie Mae, Freddie Mac, and the FHA seeking confirmation of our interpretation.
+In a letter to NAR, FHA confirmed that this interpretation does hold. - Likewise, Fannie Mae and Freddie Mac published explicit confirmations that commissions for buyer brokers paid by the seller would not count against the buyer. - However, none of these agencies will allow the buyer to finance a commission into the mortgage at this time. - 5.
+What about VA loans and the prohibition on buyers paying commissions directly?